IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

 One exception is when the function is exported.
 (More on what exported functions are later.)
-By default, the IsaacScript linter is configured to require return types for exported functions.
+By default, the IsaacScript linter is configured to require return types for all exported functions.
 So, if the previous function was exported, you would write it like this:

 ```ts
 export function addSadOnion(player: EntityPlayer): void {